 The crime of theft covers a wide variety of offenses.
-And the penalties are a function of any one or more of a number of factors.
+The penalties are a function of any one or more of a number of factors.
 Those factors include the amount of the alleged theft, the nature of the item stolen, the identity of the victim, and the manner in which it was accomplished.
 For this reason, navigating through the laws requires an experienced theft lawyer who understands the various theft charges, and who knows how to build a successful defense.

 Theft has a lot of different meanings, depending upon the state you are in, and the context in which the term is used.
 In section 31.02 of the penal code, there is an attempt to simplify the law in this area.
 That sections says that a host of different offenses will all be grouped under the heading of theft.
 These include false pretext, conversion, shoplifting, theft by threat, extortion, swindling, embezzlement, receiving stolen property, and others.